Construction of polynomial particular solutions of linear constant-coefficient partial differential equations: PDOs with higher-order elementary part ( a la Laplace)

 \subsection{Stokes flows}

-As it turns out, the Galerkin vector potential representation~\eqref{u:Gal} applies also to the stationary inhomogeneous Stokes equation~\cite{kanwal:71}, which is formally identical to that of incompressible isotropic elasticity for which $\nu=1/2$~\cite[Sec.\ 2.2.4]{Hsiao}.
+As it turns out, the Galerkin vector potential representation~\eqref{u:Gal} applies also to the stationary inhomogeneous Stokes equation~\cite{kanwal:71}, which is formally identical to that of incompressible isotropic elasticity in the case $\nu=1/2$~\cite[Sec.\ 2.2.4]{Hsiao}.
 Indeed, a steady velocity field $\neu\in[\Pcal_{N+2}]^d$ and pressure field $p\in\Pcal_{N+1}$ solving

 (where $\mu$ is here the dynamic viscosity of the fluid material) for a given body force density $\nef\in[\Pcal_N]^d$, can be expressed as

 where the {Galerkin vector} $\bfg\in[\Pcal_{N+4}]^d$ solves

 In particular, the representation~\eqref{u:Gal:stokes} automatically satisfies the incompressibility constraint.
 Then, particular (polynomial) solutions can again be obtained for $(\neu,p)$ by solving (e.g. componentwise) the bilaplacian equation~\eqref{g:biharm:stokes} for $\bfg$ and using that solution in~\eqref{u:Gal:stokes}.